eosull/Something-Like/README.md

 This sprint covered the creation of views, templates and navigation links in order to create a navigable structure to the site.
 The end goal of this sprint was to have a site structure where content could be displayed and navigated through.

 ### Sprint 5 Front End CRUD Functionality (04/05/2023-09/05/2023) - [CRUD Functionality](https://github.com/eosull/Something-Like/milestone/4)
 This sprint covered the implementation of CRUD functionality for authorised users via front-end forms.
 This includes the creation, editing and deleting of posts and comments.
+Full CRUD functionality for posts was acheived, comment editing and deleting is still to be acheived.

 # Features
 These are some of the features of the project.